marvin-hermann-research/masterposts/ros2_engineering_notes.md

         return
 ```

+> It is critical to set the Blackboard Writer directily after registering it.
+This ensures that the key is always initialized.
 ### Setting Conditions via Console

 Publishing messages to a ROS2 topic via the console enables dynamic control of behavior tree conditions at runtime.
 For this usecase an **Evaluator Class** can be used